JohnLCaron/rlauxe/docs/CaseStudies.md

    * **CardPoolWithBallotStyle**: Each pool has a given Ballot Style, meaning that each card in the pool has the same list of contests on the ballot.
 The AuditableCard then has a complete contest list but no votes.
 This allows us to run a OneAudit with styles=true.
      This is currently the situation for Boulder County (see below).
-IRV contests cannot be audited unless VoteConsolidations are given for each pool, along with the vote counts.
+IRV contests cannot be audited unless VoteConsolidations are given.

    * **CardPoolFromCvrs**: Each card pool has a complete set of CVRs which can be matched to the physical ballots.
 For privacy reasons, the actual vote on each card cannot be published.
 The card has a complete contest list but the votes are redacted.
      This allows us to run a OneAudit with styles=true.
-We can use the pooled CVRs for the test MVRs, since these are not published.
+We can use the CVRs for the test MVRs, since these are not published.

 3. **OneAudit unmatched CVRs**: Each card pool has a complete set of CVRs, but the CVRS in the pools cannot be matched to the physical ballots.
 The physical ballots are kept in some kind of ordered "pile".
 The card location is the name of the pool and the